 "Yes!
 Her name is Lasranu.
 I've been seeing her for a couple of years now, but I would very much like to live with her in Hulerin.
 At this point, I'll take any excuse to travel there."

 "I see...
 That must be nice to have someone like that."
+Treke admitted she felt a little envious of Siku, but only because she had someone close to her outside of her family.

-"You don't have anyone you're interested in?"
+"You don't have anyone?”

-"Oh yeah?
+"So you've said.
 I can't wait to introduce you to Lasranu.
 I'm sure we'll meet more people in Hulerin too.
 It's a big place."

 "A storm?
 How bad?"